-Romosozumab was approved following three clinical trials: the FRActure study in postmenopausal woMen with ostEoporosis (FRAME), the Active-contRolled FraCture study in postmenopasual women with osteoporosis at High risk of fracture (ARCH) and the STudy evaluating effect of RomosozUmab compared with teriparatite in postmenopaUsal women with osteoporosis at high risk for fracture pReviously treated with bisphosphonatE therapy (STUCTURE).
+Romosozumab was approved following three clinical trials: the FRActure study in postmenopausal woMen with ostEoporosis (FRAME), the Active-contRolled FraCture study in postmenopasual women with osteoporosis at High risk of fracture (ARCH) and the STudy evaluating effect of RomosozUmab compared with teriparatite in postmenopaUsal women with osteoporosis at high risk for fracture pReviously treated with bisphosphonatE therapy (STRUCTURE).
 FRAME compared romosozumab to placebo for 12 months, followed by an additional 12 months of denosumab in all patients.1 Vertebral fractures were reduced by 73% at 12 months and 75% at 24 months in the romosozumab/denosumab arm.
 However, there was not a significant nonvertebral fracture reduction, which was felt to be a result of the low baseline fracture risk in the trial (most patients had FRAX 10-year risk that was less than the NOF treatment thresholds).
 This may be in part due to the geographic distribution of the patients, as 39% were Latin American where fracture risk is much lower than in Caucasian groups.
 A post-hoc analysis excluding Latin American patients shows a significant non-vertebral fracture reduction.

-ARCH was an active comparator trial: 12 months of romosozumab vs 12 months of alendronate, followed by 12 months of alendronate in all patients.2 Patients in this trial had a much higher risk for fracture than the FRAME trial.
+ARCH was an active comparator trial: 12 months of romosozumab vs 12 months of alendronate, followed by 12 months of alendronate in all patients.2 Patients in this trial had a much higher risk for fracture than those in the FRAME trial.
 The risk reduction for patient on romosozumab was 0.5 (50%) for vertebral fracture, and 0.62 (38%) for hip fracture.
 Remember that alendronate reduced vertebral and hip fracture in its registration trial by 50%.
 An unexpected cardiovascular signal occurred in ARCH — an increase in major adverse cardiovascular events (MACE – MI, stroke and cardiovascular death; relative risk 1.87).
-Thus the label has the warning, “Evenity should not be initiated in patients who have had a myocardial infarction or stroke in the preceding year.”
-Since there were only 41 events in the romosozumab treated patients, risk factors that might predict who would be likely to develop a MACE event could not be identified.
+Thus the label has the warning: “Evenity® should not be initiated in patients who have had a myocardial infarction or stroke in the preceding year.”
+Since there were only 41 events in the romosozumab treated patients, risk factors that might predict who would be likely to develop a MACE could not be identified.

 STRUCTURE compared patients previously treated with an oral bisphosphonate who were transitioned to either romosozumab or teriparatide.3 Bone density increases in the spine and hip were greater with romosozumab (lumbar spine 9.8% vs 5.4%).
-Areal bone mass by CT scan was significantly greater in romosozumab treated patients.
+Areal bone mass by CT scan was significantly greater in romosozumab-treated patients.
 Finite element analysis (FEA) in hips — a measure of strength — increased with romosozumab and declined with teriparatide.

 The foundational effect on using romosozumab is shown by analysis of fractures in year two of the FRAME and ARCH studies.
 All patients in year two of FRAME were on denosumab.
-The increase in bone mass in year two was the same in patients who had been on romosozumab or placebo in year one, yet the risk reduction for vertebral fracture in year two was 0.19 (81%).
-The increase on bone mineral density in FRAME was 13.1% at 12 months, which is equivalent to the increase in bone mass after 4.5 years of treatment with the most potent antiresorptive agent, denosumab.
+The increase in bone mass in year two was the same as in patients who had been on romosozumab or placebo in year one, yet the risk reduction for vertebral fracture in year two was 0.19 (81%).
+The increase in bone mineral density in FRAME was 13.1% at 12 months, which is equivalent to the increase in bone mass after 4.5 years of treatment with the most potent antiresorptive agent, denosumab.

 Who is a candidate for romosozumab vs a PTH analog?

-There are no guidelines and the following list is based on expert recommendation only:
+There are no guidelines, and the following list is based on expert recommendation only:

 - Patients with previous radiation, which is a contraindication to PTH analogs.